QuentinRa/blog.quentinra.dev/info/html/tags/div.md

 [Go back](..)

-The div class is a container that only wrap a lot of tags without any visual changes.
+The div class is a container that only wraps a lot of tags without any visual changes.
 We will use it mainly in CSS to apply put a div at some position for instance.

-You can also use it to make your code look better but do note that header, section, aside, article, ... are simply named div so you should use theses rather than a mere div.
+You can also use it to make your code look better but do note that header, section, aside, article, ... are simply named div so you should use these rather than a mere div.

 ```html
 <div>